 these feeding mechanisms include

-Holozoic nutrition (Greek: holo-whole ; zoikos-of animals) is a type of heterotrophic nutrition that is characterized by the internalization (ingestion) and internal processing of gaseous, liquid or solid food particles.[1]
-Protozoa, such as amoebas, and most of the free living animals,such as animals, exhibit this type of nutrition.
-FEEDING MECHANISMS IN HOLOZOIC ORGANISMS
+Holozoic nutrition (Greek: holo-whole; zoos-of animals) is a type of heterotrophic nutrition that is characterized by the internalization (ingestion) and internal processing of gaseous, liquid or solid food particles.[1]
+Protozoa,

-what are Holozoic nutrition
+What are Holozoic nutrition

 the energy and organic building blocks are obtained by ingesting and then digesting other organisms or pieces of other organisms, including blood and decaying organic matter.